ds640c/file-search/README.md

 file-search
 ===========
-This is a "homework" assignment with the following requirements:
+This is a programming assignment with the following requirements:

 You will be implementing a program to search for occurrences of regular expressions within a directory tree (a little like 'grep' and a little like